sherwinee/tp/docs/DeveloperGuide.md

 How the `import` command works:

 1. The user enters an import command (e.g., `import addressbook.csv`).
-1. `LogicManager` passes the command to `AddressBookParser`.
+2. `LogicManager` passes the command to `AddressBookParser`.
-1. `AddressBookParser` creates an `ImportCommandParser` to parse the arguments.
+3. `AddressBookParser` creates an `ImportCommandParser` to parse the arguments.
-1. `ImportCommandParser` validates the file path and creates an `ImportCommand`.
+4. `ImportCommandParser` validates the file path and creates an `ImportCommand`.
-1. `LogicManager` executes the `ImportCommand` with the current model.
+5. `LogicManager` executes the `ImportCommand` with the current model.
-1. `ImportCommand` determines the file type and calls the appropriate parser.
+6. `ImportCommand` determines the file type and calls the appropriate parser:
-1. For CSV files:
- * `CsvParser` reads and parses the CSV file.
- * `ImportCommand` processes the raw data and creates `Person` objects.
+    - For CSV files: `CsvParser` reads and parses the CSV file, then `ImportCommand` processes the raw data and creates `Person` objects.
-1. For VCF files:
- * `VcfParser` reads and parses the VCF file using the ez-vcard library.
- * The parser directly returns a list of `Person` objects.
+    - For VCF files: `VcfParser` reads and parses the VCF file using the ez-vcard library and returns a list of `Person` objects.
-1. `ImportCommand` adds each valid person to the model.
+7. `ImportCommand` adds each valid person to the model.
-1. Duplicate entries are detected during the `addPerson` operation.
+8. Duplicate entries are detected during the `addPerson` operation.
-1. A `CommandResult` is returned with a message indicating success or listing errors.
+9. A `CommandResult` is returned with a message indicating success or listing errors.

 #### Error handling